Create a New Project

 wonderland team and wants to run the same CLI Job but in her team namespace:

 $ floyd init wonderland/quick-start Project "quick-start" initialized in the current directory $ floyd run --gpu --env tensorflow-1.9 'python train.py' Syncing code ...

-Each project on FloydHub can display a README.
-Click the 'Edit' button the Project overview page to edit your project's README file.
+Each project on FloydHub displays a section for project Notes.
+Click the 'Edit' button the Project overview page to edit your project's Notes file.
 Markdown syntax is supported (and encouraged!)